nixworks/public/news/2005/12/16/index.md

 ##### Senate
 ### [ Senator John McCain persuades President George W. Bush to accept a ban on cruel, inhuman and degrading treatment of detainees. ](/news/2005/12/16/senator-john-mccain-persuades-president-george-w-bush-to-accept-a-ban-on-cruel-inhuman-and-degrading-treatment-of-detainees.md)
-_Context: George W. Bush, John McCain, Senate, U.S. President_
+_Context: George W. Bush, John McCain, President, Senate_

 ##### Chechnya
 ### [ Extreme levels of radiation have been found at a chemical factory in Chechnya. ](/news/2005/12/16/extreme-levels-of-radiation-have-been-found-at-a-chemical-factory-in-chechnya.md)